hostspaceng/community-challenge/README.md

 kubectl get all -n hostspace
 ```

-The application can be reached with the url in the `EXTERNAL-IP ` of the services table.
+The applications can be reached with the URLs in the `EXTERNAL-IP ` of the services table.
 The frontend-service type is `LoadBalancer`, a load blancer resource will be created in AWS whenever the frontend-service is created in kubernetes.

 Once deployed to get the URL of the applications run this command `kubectl get svc -n hostspace`, you should get something similar to this;